-The project will demonstrate that DIS is an accelerator space positioned to uniquely support newly formed small and medium sized companies focused on biotechnology, chemistry and materials research, by creating dynamic work environments that speaks to a new generation of entrepreneurs.
-While the existing DIS spaces function well, they were not designed to enable modern start-up cultures that require dynamic facilities, multifunctional spaces and collaborative amenities such as conferencing and break out spaces.
-The goal of this project is to integrate contemporary, modular, and energetic laboratory, office and meeting spaces into the fabric of DIS and its’ clients.
+The project demonstrates that DIS is an accelerator space positioned to uniquely support newly formed small and medium sized companies focused on biotechnology, chemistry and materials research, by creating dynamic work environments that speaks to a new generation of entrepreneurs.
+While the existing DIS spaces functioned well, they were not designed to enable modern start-up cultures that require dynamic facilities, multifunctional spaces and collaborative amenities such as conferencing and break out spaces.
+The goal of this project was to integrate contemporary, modular, and energetic laboratory, office and meeting spaces into the fabric of DIS and its’ clients.

 Example searches: LEED, interiors, "Design Collective", etc.

 Begin adding projects to your collection.